Saudi Arabia Company Incorporation: Ultimate Guide

 - SAGIA will then issue a pre-approval certificate, a confirmation that the company can be registered as well as whether the company can have 100% foreign ownership or not.

 Articles of Association

-- It will be submitted to the Ministry of Commerce and Investment.
+- For entities moving forward with Saudi Arabia Company incorporation is required to prepare Articles of Association.
+It will be submitted to the Ministry of Commerce and Investment.
 Once approved, the document must be signed in front of the notary public in order to register for CR certificate.
 After this, the name and the Articles of Association have to be published in the newspaper.

 Registering Company’s name

 - The company name will have to be reserved with the Unified Centre and then approved before any other forms can be submitted.
 Such forms include incorporation forms, articles of associations and deed of establishment

 - Meras is a government program under the Saudi Business Center which aims to facilitate procedures and provide services for conducting business.
 This is an effort by the Saudi government to increase efficiency and create ease in business setup.
 This is seen in how clients are able to register their company online with the Ministry of Commerce.

 - Firstly, clients need to obtain a commercial registration (CR), where Commercial Registration is an operating license (Certificate of Registration), as well as their tax number.

 - According to the Law of Commercial Register Article 3, managers of companies must apply for the CR.
 It must be submitted within 30 days of the date on which the articles of association were recorded by the notary public.
 With reference to Article 3, the application has to include the following: